Winter can be brutal when you are stuck indoors, but you can make it enjoyable for your children with these cheap indoor activities for kids.

-Wash toys in the bath
+Wash Toys in the Bath

-Make an “About Me” book
+Make an “About Me” Book

 A fun art project that is also a learning activity.
 Have the kids make an about me book with each page illustrating something about themselves.
 You can use a template like this to make it a little bit easier.

 Create an indoor obstacle course with items you have in the house.
-Clear a biggish area of all random toys and then set up chairs and a table.
+Clear a big area of all random toys and then set up chairs and a table.
 Use pool noodles or jump ropes to make obstacles, and the kids go on the chairs and under the table.
 Use your imagination!

 Collect dirt, sift, water, and paint.
 This needs some outdoor access, but it can be done inside.
 Collect dirt into a container.
-Have the kids sift it through a strainer so it’s smooth and take out all the rocks and sticks.
+Have the kids sift it through a strainer so it’s smooth, and take out all the rocks and sticks.
 Mix the dirt with water and paint pictures using the dirt.

-Picnic on the floor
+Picnic on the Floor

-Make your playdough with this recipe and then take out some cookie cutters or other random kitchen utensils (tuna strainer, knife, fork, different size measuring spoons and have them play around).
+Make your playdough with this recipe, and then take out some cookie cutters or other random kitchen utensils (tuna strainer, knife, fork, different size measuring spoons, and have them play around).
 This is a super fun sensory activity for children.